madebymade/code-dojos/GameGrid/README.md

 - Do the above without using a game engine (i.e. no [Phaser.js](http://phaser.io), [Crafty.js](http://craftyjs.com) or [Pixi.js](http://www.pixijs.com/))

-# Made Game Grid - Part 2
+# Part 2 (18/02/2015)

 - Create a larger grid.
 - Add obstacles/barriers/walls.

-# Made Game Grid - Part 3
+# Part 3 (04/02/2015)

 - Fix broken boundaries

+# Part 4 (tbd)

+## Holdovers from previous dojos

+- Randomly generate obstacles

+## New features

 - Add collectible items that update a score when the player picks them up.

 - Add a "win" tile that triggers a Game Over (success) event when the player reaches it.

+- Add enemies that chase the player to a certain degree (their starting positions must not clash with obstacles or the player).

 - Add the concept of "lives" to the player, and have the player start with three.
+A player loses a life if an enemy occupies the same square as they player.

-If they lose one life, they go back to the start of the grid, if they lose all lives a Game Over (failure) event is triggered.
+- If they lose one life, they go back to the start of the grid, if they lose all lives a Game Over (failure) event is triggered.

-- Add enemies that chase the player to a certain degree and take one of the player's lives if it comes into contact.
+## Somewhere down the line

+- Have the world builder generate a random maze, and have it be intelligent enough to ensure there are multiple pathways to the win tile.